aws/lex-helper/docs/SUPPORT.md

 # Support

-For support information, please see the [Support section](community/support.md).
+For support information, please see the resources below.
 ## Getting Help

 ### For Issues